shakoori-naeimeh/hipolabs/README.md

 - Maintainability and Readability: Reducer encapsulates all the state logic and separates the state management logic from the UI components which makes the codebase cleaner and easier to understand.

 - Simplified Debugging and Testing: Having a single place that handles all state changes simplifies debugging and testing.

+Obviously, I would write tests for a real project but I skipped it for the take home exercise.
+I’m happy to add some tests if it’s part of the evaluation.